Optimal mean first-passage time of a run-and-tumble particle in a class of one-dimensional confining potentials

-In this Letter, we obtain analytical expressions for $\tau^{\pm}_\gamma(x_0)$, which are the MFPT to the origin starting from the position $x_0 \geq 0$ in an initial state $\sigma(t=0) = \pm 1$, for any potential $V(x) = \alpha |x|^p$ with $p \geq 1$ and $\alpha>0$.
+In this Letter, we obtain analytical expressions for $\tau^{\pm}_\gamma(x_0)$, denoting the MFPT to the origin starting from the position $x_0 \geq 0$ in an initial state $\sigma(t=0) = \pm 1$, for any potential $V(x) = \alpha |x|^p$ with $p \geq 1$ and $\alpha>0$.
 For simplicity, we assume here that $\sigma(t=0) = \pm 1$ with equal probability $1/2$ such that the ``average'' MFPT is given by $\tau_\gamma(x_0) = (\tau_\gamma^{+}(x_0) + \tau_\gamma^-(x_0))/2$, which is given in Eq.~(\ref{phase3sol}) {for $p>1$.
-This expression turns out to differ from the one obtained in Ref. \cite{RTPPSG} which considered instead the case of a non-confining potential, such that $|f(x)| < v_0$ (below we establish a connection between these two formulae).
-This difference is due the presence of the edge at $x=x_e$ (with $f(x_e) = -v_0$) which significantly affects the computation of the MFPT.
 This expression in Eq.~(\ref{phase3sol}) becomes fully explicit in the case of a harmonic potential (i.e., $p=2$) -- see Eqs. (\ref{scaling_form})-(\ref{HarmonicscalingF}) -- as well as in the limiting case $p\to \infty$ -- see Eq. (\ref{tau_pinf}).
 Based on this exact formula~(\ref{phase3sol}), together with numerical simulations, we show that there indeed exists a finite optimal tumbling rate $\gamma_{\rm opt}$ that minimizes MFPT for all $p>1$, and we characterize its dependence on $x_0$ (see Fig. \ref{beta_optritic_figure} for $p=2$).
-Interestingly, we also find that the MFPT displays rather different behaviors for $p<2$ (left panel of Fig. \ref{MFPTconfiningforceFig}) and $p \geq 2$ (right panel of Fig. \ref{MFPTconfiningforceFig}).
+Interestingly, we also find that the MFPT displays rather different behaviors for $p<2$ (left panel of Fig. \ref{MFPT_p_results}) and $p \geq 2$ (right panel of Fig. \ref{MFPT_p_results}).
 Indeed, while $\tau_\gamma(x_0)$ diverges as $\gamma \to 0$ for all $p>1$, it also diverges, as $\gamma \to \infty$, for $p\geq 2$ but remains finite for $1<p<2$.
 Below, we provide a physical explanation for these analytical results and numerical observations.
-We further show that only $\tau^+_\gamma(x_0)$ exhibits a minimum as a function of $\gamma$, while $\tau_\gamma^-(x_0)$ is a monotonically increasing function of this parameter (see Fig. \ref{MFPTHarmonicsimu2} for $p=2$).
+We further show that only $\tau^+_\gamma(x_0)$ exhibits a minimum as a function of $\gamma$, while $\tau_\gamma^-(x_0)$ is a monotonically increasing function of $\gamma$.
 Finally, we study the case $p=1$, i.e., $V(x) = \alpha |x|$, with $\alpha >0$, for which the MFPT can also be computed exactly.
 In this case, we show that there is no finite optimal rate $\gamma_{\rm opt}$ that minimizes $\tau_\gamma(x_0)$.
 Besides, we show that $\tau_\gamma(x_0)$ exhibits very different functional form for $\alpha < v_0$~(\ref{taulinearphase2a}) and $\alpha > v_0$~(\ref{linearalphalessv0}) -- see also Fig. \ref{MFPTLinearsimu1}.
+Establishing analytically the existence of an optimal tumbling rate $\gamma_{\rm opt}$ for all $p>1$ is one of the central results of this paper.

 {\bf General framework}.
 We consider an RTP on the positive half-line, whose position is denoted by $x(t) \in [0,+\infty[$.
 We denote by $x(t=0)=x_0\geq0$ its initial position and it then evolves according to Eq. \eqref{langeRTP}.
 To compute the MFPT $\tau_\gamma^{\pm}(x_0)$, it is useful to introduce